jwvhewitt/dmeternal/README.md

 You will find your party on a mostly empty map.
 Here are the things you can do:
 - Talk to the NPCs, though they don't have much to say right now.
 - Check out the big treasure chest.
+There may be magic items!
 - See if there's anything useful lying on the ground.
 - There are some monsters on the other side of the river.
 - The door in the building leads to the Edge of Civilization map, containing